Weltraumschaf/gandalf/src/c/provided/README.md

-# Includes for available for standalone compilers
+# Includes available for standalone compilers

 This are the  header sources  available to  a standalone  compiler.
 They  will be linked by  the the cross  compile  automatically.
 Here they  are  stored only  for